tfuenz/deep-learning-challenge/README.md

 # deep-learning-challenge

-Main file located in AlphabetSoupCharity_Optimization.ipynb StarterCode.ipynb file is left as a reference for what the starting file is
+Main file located in AlphabetSoupCharity_Optimization.ipynb as StarterCode.ipynb file is left as a reference for what the starting file is